 A range of actions may be taken as part of this process, including the immediate suspension and eventual cancellation of licences and registrations.
 Licensees may also be subject to a reprimand which may harm future licensing/registration applications.

-Employers who ask their employees to work in breach of the CHO's directives, including Stage 3 and 4 restrictions, may also face penalties.
+Employers who ask their employees to work in breach of the CHO's directives may also face penalties.